 Source: PwC Management Data

-Training in the Marketing and Sales Tier 2 category accounted for two-thirds (67%) of all Business, Administration and Law Skills Deals, and a third (32%) of all training delivered via Skills Bank.
+Training in the Marketing and Sales Tier 2 category accounted for two-thirds (67%) of all Business, Administration and Law Skills Deals, and a third (32%) of all Training Delivered via Skills Bank.
 The mean GL for Tier 2 Marketing and Sales training was 2.1 hours.
-The six categories presented in Figure 10 account for nearly four in five of all Skills Deals with training delivered (78%).
+The six categories presented in Figure 10 account for nearly four in five of all Skills Deals with Training Delivered (78%).

 Figure 10: Guided Learning (GL) by selected SSA Tier 2 subject category (hours)